-The Mid-Columbia Prosser Branch has computers and free wi-fi available to the public.
-Completely remodeled in May 2015, the branch offers custom air-balloon art pieces, a meeting room, an expanded collection, and an impressive historical photo mural display.
+The Mid-Columbia Libraries' Prosser Branch offers public computers, free wi-fi, and curbside pickup service.
+Completely remodeled in May 2015, the branch features custom air balloon art pieces, a meeting room, an expanded collection, and an impressive historical photo mural display.

 Interested in becoming more involved in your library?
 Volunteers are welcome to apply at any time.
-You can also participate as a member of The Prosser Friends of the Library, which supports library programs and services through the sale of used books located in the library lobby.
-Please contact the library if you are interested in becoming a Friend or donating items, or email email@example.com; the Board meets here on the third Friday of every month at 1 pm.
+You can also participate as a member of the Prosser Friends of the Library, which supports library programs and services through the sale of used books located in the library lobby.
+Please contact the library if you are interested in becoming a Friend or donating items, or email firstname.lastname@example.org.
+The board meets bi-monthly, and meetings will be listed on the library events calendar.

 The City of Prosser Library building was built in 1973, and Benton County residents were served by a Bookmobile and then a branch also located in Prosser.
 In 2001, the city contracted with the county library system to combine services as the Mid-Columbia Libraries' Prosser Branch.

 Prosser Heritage Collection is now online.
 This project, showcasing historical photos from the Prosser area, was supported by a grant from the Washington State Library and assistance provided by the Benton County Historical Museum.